 1. La Queue de ChevalPrice: $$$$$ 1234 Rue De La Montagne

 Let me get this out of the way.
 La Queue de Cheval is not a cheap restaurant.
 Everything is ordered a la carte.
 La Queue de Cheval is also an incredibly delicious restaurant, and if you’re looking to splurge on an amazing meal this is definitely the place.
 As soon as you walk into the restaurant, you get into the steakhouse vibe.
 The meat is front and center, aging right in the window for customers to gawk at.
-They also have a cigar room which serves as an outpost to drink some delicious scotch and savour a cigar.
+They also have a cigar room which serves as an outpost to drink some delicious scotch and savor a cigar.
 The room is filled with rich leather banquets, the smell of cigar smoke, and plasma TVs: it’s every man’s dream come true.

 The wait staff are decked out in thick white uniforms with the Queue logo front and center.
 Their knowledge of the quality and cuts of meat far exceeds that of any other wait staff in the city.
 After ordering your steak, the waiter brings the raw piece of meat out to the table for inspection before it’s put on the grill.
 The raw bar is of the utmost quality, and the lamb chops are out of this world.
 Of all the side dishes, the two that stand out the most are the donut sized onion rings and the creamed spinach.
 You are paying a premium price for the meal but you are most definitely getting an amazing food experience at a top end restaurant.

-When it comes to wine, the list is impressive.
+When it comes to wine, the list is over the top.
 Queue de Cheval has one of the largest and most in-depth wine collections in the whole city.
 The only problem is that the cheapest bottle is north of a hundred dollars.
 So if you and your bachelor party are big drinkers, expect to receive a big bill.
 Queue de Cheval also has a great bar staff that arguably makes one of the best Vodka Martinis in town.

 When at a steakhouse, you don’t really think of dessert as an option.
 At Queue, they serve a decadent cheesecake that is dipped in chocolate.
 A dessert like that, with a nice shot of espresso, closes out any meal at Queue de Cheval perfectly.